Tennyx/ez_distribution/README.md

 ### Optional

-* [Python 3](https://www.python.org/download/releases/3.0/) - There is a python script in here that makes your life easier, but it is not necessary.
-Saves some dragging of files.
 * [Sublime Text](https://www.sublimetext.com/) - Any native text editor will work, but Sublime makes for a more comfortable experience.

 ## Getting Started